Home > News > Autumn Half Term Breaks: and Winter and Spring!

 Wicked seems to be the perfect show for teenage girls – they go crazy for the characters and the plot – not to mention the awesome singing!
 Fortunately it is also a great show for Mum and Dad who have to come along cos it’s their credit card!

 It is a clever behind-the-scenes story to The Wizard of Oz from the angle of the two young witches growing up together: the witches story, what made them “good” and “bad” and what choices they have to make along the way.

-May 2016 sees Disney’s new show in London Aladdin opening – although not until the end of the month.
+2016 saw Disney’s new show in London Aladdin opening – it is already a popular choice so book early for your half term theatre break.
 With a musical score just as well known as The Lion King, it promises to bring even more family fun to the West End!
-Why not treat the family to wehat promises to be a dazzling show during the summer holidays or Autumn half term?
+Why not treat the family to what promises to be a dazzling show during the autumn and into winter?

 Of course your “family” heading to London next half term may not include children.
 If you are going with the in-laws or mum and dad then consider Jersey Boys, Sunny Afternoon or Beautiful – all great shows without a child in sight!

-My first choice of Half Term Breaks is to go to the Harry Potter Studio Tour at Warner Brothers.
+My first choice for a wet Half Term Break is to go to the Harry Potter Studio Tour at Warner Brothers.
 The Making of Harry Potter is a super day out.
 Those in the know say try and book the 10am entry time – which means getting up early or staying over night the night before – but there we have tour times throughout the day.

 If you are driving, pick one of the hotels with carparking because you can drive to the studios and the parking there is free.
 If you are getting the train, chose a hotel near to Watford Junction tube station as there are shuttle buses that go backwards and forwards between station and studio.